whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/basic-pattern-tools-fusion-360.md

 Where else do you see patterns along a path?

-## Pattern Tools in Fusion 360
+## Pattern Tools in Autodesk Fusion

-Fusion 360 allows you to create patterns of objects or features.
+[Fusion 360](fusion-360.md) allows you to create patterns of objects or features.
 This is a powerful way to make complex additions to a model in a quick and editable way.
 You can create a rectangular pattern, a circular pattern, or a pattern on a path.

 Examine everyday objects around you and look for different types of patterns.

 - **Rectangular Pattern** - Lays out objects or features along a rectangular pattern from a central origin.
 [Rectangular Pattern Video Demo](https://youtu.be/Y0nYNZvL0EA)
-- **Circular Pattern** - Lays out objects or features along a circular pattern from a central origin.
+- **Circular Pattern** - Lays out objects or features along a circular pattern from a central origin. <!-- TODO Circular pattern video Fusion -->
 - **Pattern Along a Path** - Lays out objects or features along a custom linear path that can be organic, geometric, or a combination.
 [Video demonstration of pattern along a path.](https://youtu.be/9xit7JRPQ0A)

+### Pattern Best Practices in Fusion

+In Fusion it is better to make patterns in the 3D workspace rather than in 2D sketches.
+This is also true for[mirroring objects ](how-to-mirror-a-body-fusion-360.md) in Fusion.
+Avoiding 2D sketch patterns increases efficiency, improves performance, and allows more flexibility for design iteration.
+The recommended workflow is to create a solid, or extrude, or design feature and [//]: # (TODO: This is also a highly portable comment method.) <!-- TODO 3D Patterns vs 2D Sketch Patterns video Fusion>

 ## Pattern Example Videos